How to Install Wine on Ubuntu

 Prerequisites to Install Wine on Ubuntu

-To let this tutorial meet all its goals, please consider below points:
+To let this tutorial meet all its goals, please consider the following points:

 • Access to a terminal window/command line (Ctrl-Alt-T)